jublo/codebird-php/README.md

 $reply = $cb->users_show($params);
 ```

-When uploading files to Twitter, the array syntax is obligatory:
+When **uploading files to Twitter**, the array syntax is obligatory:

 ```php
 $params = array(